 The Company reviews goodwill for impairment annually in the fourth quarter or when indications of potential impairment or a triggering event occurs.
-If the carrying amounts of these assets are deemed to be less than fair value based upon a discounted cash flow analysis and comparison to comparable earnings multiples of peer companies, such assets are reduced to their estimated fair value and a charge is made to operations.
-For fiscal years 2023 and 2022, the tests indicated no goodwill impairment.
+If the carrying amounts of these assets are deemed to be less than fair value based upon a discounted cash flow analysis and comparison to comparable earnings multiples of peer companies, such assets are reduced to their estimated fair value and an impairment charge is included in the statement of operations.
+For fiscal years 2024 and 2023, the tests indicated no goodwill impairment (see Note 17).